 In September 2012, prior to national elections, the MIP was extended to all pensioners (women over 60, men over 65), children aged 0-5, students and people with disabilities, adding about 800,000 beneficiaries to the program.
 The annual premium was 180 GEL.
 Although the content of the benefits package was the same for all MIP beneficiaries, there were differences in co-payment, with the most recent beneficiaries paying 10-20% of the cost of services, and 50% of the cost of essential medicines (up to a maximum coverage amount of 100 GEL per year for medicines).

 Following the 2012 elections, the new government announced that all Georgians would be eligible for publicly financed coverage through the UHC program, which was introduced in February 2013 for those not covered by MIP or private health insurance.
-In its early phase, the UHC program provided a basic benefits package (primary and emergency care) to beneficiaries who registered with the primary care provider of their choice.
+In its early phase, the UHC program provided a minimal benefits package (primary and emergency care) to beneficiaries who registered with the primary care provider of their choice.
 In the next phase, the benefits package was extended to cover non-emergency care and some essential drugs (see Table 3.2).

 Administration of the UHC program was given to the SSA.
 The decision to shift the purchasing function from private insurers to a public agency was triggered by the high profit margins enjoyed by private insurers (30-40% in earlier years and around 18% in 2012).
 Some of the vertical programs were incorporated into the MIP and UHC program to reduce fragmentation.
 In April 2014, the transition to pool all publicly financed health programs in the SSA began.
 Since September 2014, the SSA has administered all health programs.